-Each of these bond types protect against employee theft; either an employee stealing from you (first party), or an employee/contractor stealing from your clients (third party).
-Bonds of this type are typically purchased by cleaning companies, contractors and service providers whom send technicians into their clients’ homes or businesses.
+Each of these bond types protects against employee theft; either an employee stealing from you (first-party), or an employee/contractor stealing from your clients (third party).
+Bonds of this type are typically purchased by cleaning companies, contractors and service providers who send technicians into their clients’ homes or businesses.
 These are instant issue, which means you can purchase online and proudly claim your business is bonded within 5 minutes.

 Whether you need an ERISA Bond, Contractor Bond, Car Dealer Bond, or any other kind of bond, get your free quotes today!